You may be on a high-protein diet or taking a protein powder for health, energy, or fitness, but how well is your body digesting it?

 The liver normally converts ammonia into urea.
 When excessive amounts of ammonia enter the central nervous system, ammonia short circuits the transporter potassium into the brain’s glial cells.
 The potassium then accumulates around nerve cells, and the brain’s defenses against ammonia are overpowered.
 Then, the liver gets overburdened dealing with environmental toxins, sugar, stress, chemicals, alcohol, and bad fats.
 When the liver is overburdened from these toxins, ammonia levels are not converted to urea, and the liver becomes congested.

-Consuming a Fermented Protein Shake that your body can easily digest can help to halt this harmful cycle and reduce ammonia buildup.
+Consuming an Immune Power Protein Shake that your body can easily digest can help to halt this harmful cycle and reduce ammonia buildup.

-Sometimes, I get so busy, and I forget to have my fermented protein shake.
+Sometimes, I get so busy, and I forget to have my Immune Power Protein Shake.
 Within just four days, I realize I’ve begun to lose my muscle definition.
 Now I make it a point, even though I’m eating three meals a day, to have my shake no matter what.
 As we age, everyone begins to lose muscle mass.
 Considering that I'm in my 70s, I’m very aware of the dangers of sarcopenia.
 I have no intention of going there, no matter how old I get.

 Since animal proteins and unfermented vegan shakes are both difficult to digest, you are lucky if you obtain 20 percent of it or a partial amount of the protein that’s on the label.
-A Fermented Protein Shake made with pea protein offers much more bioavailable protein, and it shows in the muscle you gain.2
+An Immune Power Protein Shake made with pea protein offers much more bioavailable protein, and it shows in the muscle you gain.2